bbauska/W3Cx-1of5-CSS.0x/README.md

 -   and in relative terms: using percentages or ems.

-For now, we\'ll use pixels because that is easier to learn.
+For now, we&#39;ll use pixels because that is easier to learn.
 However, ultimately you will want to use percentages and ems so your content adapts to different screens.
 We will discuss how to use percentages in Module 4.

 When you view an element in your browser tools you can see the white space around it represented like so: